qrsouther/blueprint-app/README-DEPLOYMENT.md

 ## Deployment Checklist

-Before every `forge deploy`:
+Before every deployment:
-1. ✅ Verify command includes `--environment production`
-2. ✅ Run `forge deploy --environment production --no-verify`
+1. ✅ Run `npm run deploy` (automatically generates build timestamp)
-3. ✅ Wait for deployment to complete
+2. ✅ Wait for deployment to complete
-4. ✅ Ask user to hard refresh (Cmd+Shift+R) to clear cache
+3. ✅ Ask user to hard refresh (Cmd+Shift+R) to clear cache
-5. ✅ Verify changes in browser
+4. ✅ Verify changes in browser (check build timestamp is updated)

 ## Common Mistakes to Avoid

+- ❌ Running `forge deploy` directly (bypasses build timestamp generation)
 - ❌ Deploying to development by default
 - ❌ Forgetting `--environment production` flag
 - ❌ Assuming user's browser will auto-update (requires hard refresh)
 - ❌ Not verifying which environment is active before testing

+## Build Timestamp

+The deployment process automatically generates a build timestamp that appears on the admin page loading screen.
+This timestamp shows when the app was built/deployed and is automatically updated each time you run `npm run deploy` or `npm run deploy:prod`.

+If you run `forge deploy` directly, the timestamp won't update.
+Always use `npm run deploy` to ensure the timestamp is generated.